aregtech/areg-sdk/docs/DEVELOP.md

 }
 ```

-For this particular project, there can be multiple instances of service clients to start, because the role is generated and it is unique.
-The application will work if a client runs on another machine(s) within the network connected to the `mcrouter`.
+In this example:
+- Defined model, with dynamic _role_ name.
+- In the function `main()` initialized internals and instantiated component that uses _Public_ service.
+- Wait for _quit_ signal to exit application.

+> 💡 For this particular project, multiple instances of service clients can be started.
+Each process generates unique _role_ name of the component when runs code `const std::string   _client( NEUtilities::generateName("ServiceClient").getString() )`.
+This makes possible to start multiple client applications, where each of them uses `"ServiceComponent"` service provided in process `serviceproc`.
+The _Public_ components must have unique names within same network formed by `mcrouter`.

 ### Make the build

-The builds can be done with the help of MS Visual Studio, Eclipse or Makefile.
-We do not consider in details all cases and hope that developers will be able to creae projects for MS Visual Studio and Eclipse.
-You can also use project files in [00_helloservice](./../examples/00_helloservice) and subfodels to use them as templates.
-Here are the Makefiles to place in folders to compile.
-The Makefile should be present in following folrders
+The created projects can be built with the help of `MS Visual Studio`, `Eclipse`, `Make` command line tool, `CMake` command line tool, etc. Here it is not considered creating projects for MS Visual Studio and Eclipse.
+The appropriate project files for the mentioned IDE can be found in each project folder of [00_helloservice](../examples/00_helloservice).
+Here is considered how to create `Makefiles` and compile projects.
+The following folders should have `Makefile` file:
 ```
 helloservice/Makefile